-- Doesn’t look as muscular as before
+- Doesn’t look as muscular as the original

-Latest in a long line of exquisite British supercars is the second generation of Aston Martin Vanquish coupes, which arrived on the market at the start of 2013.
+Latest in a long line of exquisite British supercars is the second generation of Aston Martin Vanquish Coupes, which arrived on the market at the start of 2013.

-Powered by a front-mounted V12 engine, the latest Vanquish offers performance as intoxicating as its looks are beautiful.
+Powered by a front-mounted V12 engine, the Vanquish offers performance as intoxicating as its looks are beautiful.